ThomasKaiser/sbc-bench/Results.md

 * *AES-128 (16 byte)* is a **single threaded** encryption score with very small chunks of data (useful to get an idea how initialization overhead influences crypto performance with small packets).
 On big.LITTLE SoCs numbers show big core performance
 * *AES-256 (16 KB)* is a **single threaded** encryption score with rather huge chunks of data.
 On big.LITTLE SoCs numbers show big core performance
 * *memcpy* and *memset* are tinymembench measurements for memory bandwidth.
 On big.LITTLE SoCs numbers show big core performance
 * *kH/s* is a **multi threaded** cpuminer score showing the board's performance when executing NEON optimized code.
-To get the performance difference between big and little cores check the links in the right column
+To get the performance difference between big and little cores click the links in the left column
 * The Amazon a1.xlarge numbers represent a 1st gen Graviton CPU (64-bit 'ARM Neoverse') limited to four A72 cores and 8GB memory.
 * The Amazon m6g.8xlarge numbers represent a 2nd gen Graviton2 (64-bit Neoverse-N1) limited to 32 N1 cores clocked at 2.5GHz.
 * The 1st Apple M1 number represents a *single core* Ubuntu 20.10 VM running on an MacBook Air with the VM executed almost all the time on one of [Apple's ARMv8.4 power cores](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/Exploring_Apple_Silicon_on_MacBookAir10.md#virtualization).
 The 2nd number is the same VM setup this time sent to an efficiency core clocking in at just 600 MHz instead of the usual 2064 MHz.
 Running natively and not inside a VM performance numbers are 5% to 10% higher.